 When a baby is born with an intellectual disability, his or her parents should know that there’s a lot of help available—and immediately.
 Shortly after the diagnosis of ID is confirmed, parents will want to get in touch with the early intervention system in their community.
 We’ll tell you how in a moment.

 Early intervention is a system of services designed to help infants and toddlers with disabilities (until their 3rd birthday) and their families.
 It’s mandated by IDEA.
 Staff work with the child’s family to develop what is known as an Individualized Family Services Plan, or IFSP.
 The IFSP will describe the child’s unique needs as well as the services he or she will receive to address those needs.
 The IFSP will also emphasize the unique needs of the family, so that parents and other family members will know how to help their young child with intellectual disability.
 Early intervention services may be provided on a sliding-fee basis, meaning that the costs to the family will depend upon their income.

-To access early intervention services in your area, contact the Texas Department of Assistive and Rehabilitative Services (DARS) at 1.800.628.5115.
+To access early intervention services in your area, contact the Texas Health and Human Services Commission using their Find Your Nearest ECI Program Search

 Help for School-Aged Children